 Maybe – to reconcile the skeptic with the one who wants to be more forgiving and trusting of human perception – it’s enough to speak broadly of Zen and think of it in layman’s terms as the sheer existence of what one is privileged to witness and capable of appreciating.

-Franck describes seeing/drawing as “a meditation-in-action on That Which Matters.” (p. xii)3 However, thinking of Zen in terms of what “matters” may not get you very far, logically.
-(See footnote (2))
+Franck describes seeing/drawing as “a meditation-in-action on That Which Matters.” (p. xii) However, thinking of Zen in terms of what “matters” may not get you very far, logically. ‡

-For now, I’m afraid I’ll have to settle for an analogy to something we allow ourselves to accept in math, and that is the area under a curve.
+For now, I’m afraid I’ll have to settle for an analogy to something we allow ourselves to accept in math: the area under a curve.
 We calculate only a close estimate, as accuracy is infinitely removed… or something along those lines… I really only remember the phrase, “as we approach infinity.”
-It’s been awhile, and I never really bothered to invest myself emotionally in this soul-sucking field… but, alas, I am trying to appeal to one’s sense of logic, and thus argue that if we can allow for close estimates in math and settle for the idea that we at least are approaching the answer we seek, then we can think likewise in our search for myo.
+It’s been awhile, and I never studied math on a philosophical level… so in general, if we can allow for close estimates in math and settle for the idea that we at least are approaching the answer we seek, then we can think likewise in our search for myo.

 It’s obviously not a perfect analogy, as the area under a curve has clearly defined parameters, and the parameters are numbers and not emotions, but what is similar in both quests for either answer is that while we strive to approach the answer, we are infinitely removed.
 Some phenomena, even those that are logic-based, defy being defined.